Man who is in early recovery from addiction is experiencing the pink cloud

 SMART Recovery Meetings

-• Check-in: Participants have the opportunity to share any current milestones or challenges, as well as highlight successes and setbacks from the previous week.
+• Check-in: Participants share current milestones or challenges and highlight successes and setbacks from the previous week.

-A typical SMART Recovery meeting lasts 60-90 minutes.
+A typical meeting lasts 60-90 minutes.

 Contact Sanctuary Treatment Center to Learn About Using SMART Recovery During Treatment